 - How do I find a roommate?
 Or if I have a roommate in mind, how do we select a room

 If you do not have a roommate in mind and need to find one, the Assignments Coordinator will match you with another student by using the roommate matching criteria on the housing contract.

 At UNC, you have the ability to select a roommate if you and your friend would like to be roommates.
-Prior to filling out the housing contract, you need to get the correct spelling of your roommate first and last name as well as their Bear Number.
+Prior to filling out the housing contract, you need to get the correct spelling of your roommate's first and last name, as well as their Bear number.

-On the housing contract, you will enter your roommate preference by entering their first name, last name and Bear Number to confirm that they are someone that you want to room with during the academic year.
+On the housing contract, you will enter your roommate preference by entering their first name, last name and Bear number to confirm they are someone you want to room with during the academic year.
 They will need to do the same thing on their contract.